forwardkth/BBRobot/README.md

 3. Add Servo control example code (example_Servo.h) under /BlackLib/examples folder
 4. Add my WIFI robot code (example_wifirobot.h) as a example under /BlackLib/examples folder

+You can find the formal WifiRobot source files under project folder "BBLib_VisualGDB/WiFiRobot/" You can run the examples with the ExampleMain.cpp or run the formal project with WiFiRobotMain.cpp

 The picture below shows the visualGDB configuration with VS2015 for cross complie and remote debug and deploy http://ww3.sinaimg.cn/large/74505a4cgw1f1mhjohmbej21b70rcdwl.jpg